Karthikeya108/gdpr-databricks-dip/README.md

     Option 1: Run the notebooks manually in sequence.
       - Run all the notebooks (except notebook 4.
 Prod CLM enforcement.py) using a Cluster in Assigned mode (Single User).
 DBR 13.3 or above

-    Option2: Create a workflow and create a Task for each Notebook
+    Option 2: Create a workflow and create a Task for each Notebook
       - Set the following job parameters

       | Name    | Value |